 If you’re a job seeker in this labor market, it’s hard not to get discouraged.
-The COVID-19 pandemic, and the efforts to contain it, have caused the unemployment rate to climb to 14.7 percent, with particularly heavy losses in the leisure and hospitality segments.
+The COVID-19 pandemic, and the efforts to contain it, have caused the unemployment rate to climb within the past year.

-As more businesses reopen and hiring resumes, job seekers are facing increased competition – some positions may see as many as 500 applicants – and you may find yourself wondering, “What does a person have to do to land a job?”
+As more businesses reopen and hiring resumes, job seekers are facing increased competition – you may find yourself wondering, “What does a person have to do to land a job?”

 It Starts with the Interview

 Your interview is your opportunity to make a good first impression on your hiring manager (HM), who you will be reporting to if offered the position.
 In filling this position, your HM has goals that affect whether or not they succeed at their job.
 According to the Society of Human Resources Management, the average cost-per-hire is well over $4,000.
 That’s why it’s in an HM’s best interest that the person they hire is a capable, permanent and reliable addition to their team, as well as easily integrates into the company’s culture (commonly referred to “finding a good fit”).